oleander/ballou-sms-gateway/Readme.md

 - **status** (Fixnum) Status code. `-1` means that the SMS was added to Ballou's queue.
 - **message** (String) A message from Ballou.
 This is set when a request goes wrong.

-I've added a custom states that might be usefull to know about.
+Here are some custom states that might be usefull to know about.

 When a request goes wrong, like `404`, `500` and so on, the `status` method is set to `-2`.
 This, in most cases, means that you should take a look at the `error` status code for more information.
-Error `7` means that the request resulted in a non `2xx` request.
+Error `7` means that the request resulted in a non `2xx` response.
 This should not happend unless Ballou goes down or in someway changes the API.
 Take a look at the `message` method for more information.

 Take a look at the [status code page](http://www.ballou.se/exempel/) for more information about the diffrent status codes.